madflojo/is/README.md

 }
 ```

-Regular expressions are hard, this package is here to make them easier.
+Regular expressions are hard, and often there is no single regular expression that can validate all edge cases.
+The
+goal of this project is to provide a collection that fits most cases.
+Contributions and improvements to the regular
+expressions are always welcome.

 ## Contributing

 If you would like to contribute, please fork the repo and send in a pull request.
-All contributions are welcome and appreciated.
+All contributions are welcome and
+appreciated.

 ## License